bkw777/pdd.sh/README.md

 No built-in help yet.

 ## Examples
-In all cases, the same commands can be given either at the command line, or at the interactive prompt.
+The same commands can be given either on the command line, or at the interactive prompt.
 Example, to list the directory, where the command is: ```ls```, can be used either of these ways:
 ```$ ./pdd ls``` or ```TPDD(opr)> ls```